unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ###  Domain Tek Skills

 Each domain has a list of tek skills—its domain tek skills— that you gain at the priest levels noted in the domain description.
-Once you gain a domain tek skill, you always have it prepared, and it doesn’t count against the number of tek skills you can prepare each day.
+Once you gain a domain tek skill, you always have it prepared, and it doesn't count against the number of tek skills you can prepare each day.

-If you have a domain tek skill that doesn’t appear on the priest tek skill list, the tek skill is nonetheless a priest tek skill for you.
+If you have a domain tek skill that doesn't appear on the priest tek skill list, the tek skill is nonetheless a priest tek skill for you.

 ```
 ```